 Failed – go into retry mode.
 Re-issue the request configurable number of additional retry attempts with an “x” amount of delay between requests (“x” is based on a configurable amount of time after receiving the failure for each request).
 If a failed response is received for the final retry request, abort the association and re-start the recovery process.
 Note: It is recommended that the Local SMS or SOA use the same value that the NPAC SMS uses for retry interval.

+OR

+Failed – if the failure is related to a violation of the Time Based Recovery - Maximum Time Based Recovery Start Time Limit, do not retry the request.
+The Local System has been down longer than the allowable timeframe for Time Based Recovery and therefore the Local system must utilize other means to recover data e.g., Bulk Data Download files.

 Appendix A. Errors

 [Snip]